endikaaguilera/infiniteviewpager/README.md

 # Notice
-Work in progress and undocummented atm.
+Work in progress and pending to properly document.

 # InfiniteViewPager
 A Custom ViewPager Library for Android.